pocketIlmatto/cocktail_central/README.md

-== Cocktail Central
+==Cocktail Central

-Online database of cocktail recipies In the background, there are 3 different search options for finding recipes or ingredients based on a list of ingredients:
+Online database of cocktail recipies.
+In the background, there are 3 different search options for finding recipes or ingredients based on a list of ingredients:

 <ol>
-<li>Search for all recipes that include a certain ingredient or ingredients <-- This search isn't currently exposed to the UI</li>
+<li>Search for all recipes that include a certain ingredient or ingredients.
+This search isn't currently exposed to the UI</li>
-<li>Search for only recipes that can be made given an ingredient list. <-- This search is in use on the home page currently. </li>
+<li>Search for only recipes that can be made given an ingredient list.
+This search is in use on the home page currently. </li>
-<li>Pimp my bar! - search for new ingredients to add to your bar in order to maximize the number of different drinks you can make! <-- This search can be found at /pimp and is not currently exposed on the home page</li>
+<li>Pimp my bar! - search for new ingredients to add to your bar in order to maximize the number of different drinks you can make!
+This search can be found at /pimp and is not currently exposed on the home page</li>
 </ol>